-And so, i told no-one that i intended to run the Dublin Half-Marathon, not even God – i can keep a secret if you keep me away from my computer.
+And so, i had told no-one that i intended to run the Dublin Half-Marathon, not even God – i can keep a secret if you keep me away from my computer.
 I consoled myself that i had half-ran the 15k race on Trooperstown Hill last weekend and had worked hard all week – not trained though – why wouldn’t i be able to run 20k on the flat around Phoenix Park – why not indeed?

 First part of the plan was to get up extra early, well extra early for a Saturday morning and have a big breakfast of porridge with seseme seeds, chia seeds, blueberries and strawberries – whats not to like – as a little bit of carb and protein loading to help me through the 13.1 miles.
 The second part of the plan was to bring some energy gels for consumption as i ran – i had used them last week in Wicklow for the first time and they had no negative effects on me.
 The third part of the plan was to arrive early at the Phoenix Park as Dublin Bus was on strike again.